naidu199/gemini-clone/README.md

 This repository contains the source code for a Gemini clone built using Flutter for both Android and a web application.

-The project utilizes the Gemini API to fetch and display data.
+The project utilizes the Gemini API to fetch and display the data.

 Features